paulwexler/opinions/on_coding/README.md

 This example will contrast two designs.
 We can do so without actually writing the code.
-It is worth noting that the code that would actually "do the work" would be the same in either design.
+It is worth noting that the code that would actually "do the work" would be essentially the same in either design, although the design with greater cohesion will likely require less actual code.

 We need a CLI program to put our ducks in a row.
 We'll have to manage those ducks.